{} Derbyshire

 Above, Derbyshire dry stone wall with stone containing Blue John

-Above, minerals of mine.
+Above, minerals of mine, photographed by me.
 Left, fluorite from Treak Cliff Cavern, Castleton.
 Centre, fluorite with barite, galena and iron from Treak Cliff Cavern.
 Right, from outside the Peak District - dolomite and calcite, from the Harding vein, Carrock mine, Cumbria.

 For the minerals of the Midlands, 'Minerals of the English Midlands' by Roy E. Starkey is a superb guide.

 Above, Hope Cement Works, the largest in the UK.
 Hope, Derbyshire, is near to Castleton.
+Photographs not taken by me.
 The Peak District Mountain Rescue team is based at the cement works.
 The raw materials needed for the plant's operation are available nearby.
 I approve of the Cement Works - more exactly, I respect and admire the achievement, the construction, the day to day production of an essential building material.
 (Derbyshire building stone is a strong interest of mine too, as used in the construction of dry stone walls, vernacular architecture and larger architectural forms.)
+The setting of the cement works is very attractive.
+The cement works itself could be regarded as large-scale modernist architecture, almost.
+The tall rectangular structure next to the chimney isn't essentially different from many modern buildings designed by architects.

 Above, location of County of Derbyshire